eddyyonnie/Instagram/instant_gram/README.md

 # Instagram
 ## Description
-* A clone for the instagram global app to approve mastery of procedures.
+* A clone for the instagram global app to approve mastery of procedure.

 # User stories :
     * As a user, I would like to concider authenticatication.